 Ha'penny Bridge, Temple Bar and the Bank of Ireland

 Now turn left into Liffey Street and walk down to the river of the same name.
 You will see the "Hags with the Bags" on your right just before having to cross the river using Ha'penny Bridge (officially "Liffey Bridge").
 Dublin's most photographed river crossing was originally financed by a toll of one Halfpenny, hence the name.
-Today crossing is free but on the bridge, beggars hope for some change most of the time.
+Today crossing is free.

 Trinity College and Environs